 There are some limitations when choosing a registered agent in Kentucky.
 The person should be a Kentucky inhabitant who would be able to perform your business tasks from within the state.

-You may also nominate yourself for the official documentation, but we personally recommend to go for ZenBusiness.
-Besides offering a free first year of their registered agent services, the company will form your Kentucky LLC only for $49 plus state filing fee.
+You may also nominate yourself for the official documentation, but we personally recommend going for ZenBusiness.
+Besides offering a free first year of their registered agent services, the company will form your Kentucky LLC only for $49 plus the state filing fees.

 #3 File an Articles of Organization

-During the formation of an LLC in KY, it’s crucial to submit your articles of organization linked with the Secretary of its State.
-A general article should cover up the following:
+During the formation of an LLC in KY, it’s crucial to submit your articles of organization linked with the Secretary of State.
+A general article should cover the following:

 - Name and web address of your LLC’s planner